LassePSH/portfolio/_posts/2023-03-01-master-thesis.md

 ### Reciprocal edges
 Reciprocal edges are edges that go in both directions in directed networks.
 The total number of reciprocal edges, can be seen as a metric of how well individual nodes are connected to each other and how dense the community is.
-The following figures shows the the total number of reciprocal edges and the network size.
+The following figure shows the total number of reciprocal edges and the network size.
 ![theme logo](/images/master_thesis/mentions.png)

 ### Mentions
-Reddit uses a system where users can mention individuals in the text by writing ”/u/” followed by a username.
+Reddit uses a system where users can mention individuals in the text by writing “/u/” followed by a username.
 We computed the total number of mentions, which can be used as a measure of how well users know each other within the community.
 ![theme logo](/images/master_thesis/reciprocal.png)

 <br>
 <br>
-It can be seen for both the number of reciprocal edges and mentions there is a phaseshift around $$200000$$ nodes.
-Which indicate that it is harder to form stronger connections in bigger networks.
+It can be seen for both the number of reciprocal edges and mentions there is a phase shift around $$200000$$ nodes, which indicates that it is harder to form stronger connections in bigger networks.
 It may be that in smaller networks, individuals are more likely to form connections with others who have similar interests or goals, while in larger networks, connections may be driven more by convenience or proximity.